 Russia, which maintains close ties with Armenia, is the major power broker in the region.
 It leads the Collective Security Treaty Organisation military alliance of ex-Soviet countries that includes Armenia.

 Yerevan relies on Russian support and military guarantees because its defence budget is overshadowed by Azerbaijan's spending on arms.

-Azerbaijan has recently begun leveraging oil revenue as part of a bid to overhaul its image in the West.
+Azerbaijan has recently begun leveraging oil revenue as part of an attempt to overhaul its image in the West.

-Baku has invested in massive sponsorship deals including with the Euro 2020 football championship, which was postponed because of the coronavirus pandemic.
+Baku has invested in massive sponsorship deals including with the Euro 2020 football championship.

-Baku was due to host matches this year and Azerbaijan has held Formula One Grand Prix races since 2016.
+Azerbaijan has held Formula One grand prix races since 2016.